 Administrators can use it too: facilitating virtual faculty meetings, sharing professional development, or providing training for new employees.
 For educators who need even more ideas, the wide variety of support options available will help them brainstorm the best uses for Screencastify in and out of school.Continue reading Show less

-Screencastify is a free Chrome browser extension that records your screen, face, voice, and more.
+Screencastify is a Chrome browser extension that records your screen, face, voice, and more.
 To use Screencastify, find its icon in the Chrome toolbar and choose among the recording options: record a single tab in your web browser, capture all screen activity, or use your webcam to record or insert a video of yourself.
 While recording, use the tools to write, draw, erase, keep time, restart, or spotlight a section on the screen.
 There's also an option to play the audio in a tab you're recording, but the sound can be hollow and difficult to hear.

 The use of customizable video in the classroom has never been so simple.
 Screencastify makes screen recording easily accessible for teachers and kids alike.
 Whether using a flipped classroom model, giving students feedback, creating professional development modules, or giving students the freedom to create their own screen recordings, video can be a powerful educational tool that brings content to life.
 However, teachers will want to avoid using Screencastify as yet another lecture tool.
 Creating engaging videos requires more than a screen recorder and a face.
 Teachers and students will want to start the process with an outline and maybe even a script to ensure that they're not filling their videos with filler words, awkward pauses, unclear or off-topic statements, or boring content.
 Teachers should take advantage of the opportunity to teach public speaking skills in a relevant context, perhaps using TED talks, famous speeches, or popular YouTube videos to study how orators engage audiences in their content.

 Screencastify's available tools, recording options, and functionality strike a nice balance, giving options without going overboard or causing confusion.
-Teachers who foresee making lots of videos -- or assigning kids to make their own videos -- may want to look into the premium or educator plans.
+Teachers who foresee making longer videos -- or assigning kids to make their own videos -- may want to look into the premium or educator plans.
 With creativity and up-front design, this versatile tool opens up many possibilities for driving learning through screencasts.